VUEngine/VUEngine-Studio-Documentation/user-guide/building.md

 ### Error diagnosis

-Since the engine makes heavy use of pointer's logic, it is really easy to trigger difficult to find bugs.
-In order to mitigate this issue, the engine provides the following aids:
+Since the engine makes heavy use of pointer logic, it is really easy to trigger difficult to find bugs.
+In order to mitigate this issue, VUEngine provides the following aids:

 #### Asserts

-Use the `ASSERT` macro to check every pointer or variable which can be troublesome; in particular, place an `ASSERT` checking that the "this" pointer passed to the class's methods is not NULL.
+Use the `ASSERT` macro to check every pointer or variable which can be troublesome; in particular, place an `ASSERT` checking that the `this` pointer passed to the class's methods is not `NULL`.

 The engine provides two kinds of `ASSERT` macros, which check a given statement and throw an exception with a given error message if this statement returns false.
 These macros should be used throughout the code to make debugging easier.
-Since the engine relies on heavy pointer usage, it is common to operate on a NULL pointer and get lost.
+Since the engine relies on heavy pointer usage, it is common to operate on a `NULL` pointer and get lost.

 ##### ASSERT

-Only inserted when compiling under debug.
-It is used at the start of most of the engine's methods to check that the "this" pointer is not NULL.
+Only inserted when compiling under **Debug** mode.
+It is used at the start of most of the engine's methods to check that the `this` pointer is not `NULL`.
 Since the MemoryPool writes a 0 in the first byte of a deleted pointer, this helps to assure that any memory slot within the MemoryPool's pools has a 0 when it has been deleted.

 Another good use case for this would be to check an object's class against the expected class as shown below.